laravel-shift/filament-companies/README.md

 ### Demo

-If you encounter any issues while setting up your application with this package, you can refer to an example implementation here: [Filament Companies Example App](https://github.com/andrewdwallo/filament-companies-example-app).
+If you encounter any issues while setting up your application with this package, refer to the example implementation here: [Filament Companies Example App](https://github.com/andrewdwallo/filament-companies-example-app).

 ### Creating a Theme